Fefer-Ivan/breakout/README.md

 - The Engine

-The game engine is written on C++17 without using any external libraries.
-The application is written using Qt library, but it is completly isolated from the engine with interfaces.
+The game engine library is written on C++17 without using any external libraries.
+The application is written using Qt, but it is completly isolated from the engine with interfaces.
+The tests are written using gtest library.

 Code files from basic to more complex: